osirixgrpc/osirixgrpc/docs/docs/pyosirix/contributing/CONTRIBUTING.md

 # Contributing to pyOsiriX
-For general notes on contributing, please see the main [contributing page](../../contributing/CONTRIBUTING.md) page for OsiriXgrpc as this sub-package follows the same processes.
+For general notes on contributing, please see the main [contributing page](../../contributing/CONTRIBUTING.md) for OsiriXgrpc as this sub-package follows the same processes.
 Specific instructions for code standards for conding conventions are provided below.